2n2k/CAMDF/README.md

 # CAMDF CTF

 ## [EN] Welcome to CAMDF CTF
-Embark on CAMDF CTF with 10 engaging challenges.
+Embark CAMDF CTF with 10 engaging challenges.
 Each one tests your skills in unique ways.
 Let's see what you've got!

 ### Getting Started
 The website is hosted on GitHub. https://2n2k.github.io/CAMDF/index.html